Not to long ago I had the opportunity to interview Brad Feld, who is considered among the elite investors in privately held companies.

-For those of you who are not familiar with Brad, his background includes starting and selling his own software company, investing as an angel in 40 to 50 companies, and founding or co-founding three venture capital firms: Intensity Ventures, Mobius Venture Capital and Foundry Group, where he currently serves as Managing Director.
+For those of you who are not familiar with Brad, his background includes starting and selling his own software company, investing as an angel in 40 to 50 companies, and founding or co-founding multiple venture capital firms: TechStars, Mobius Venture Capital, Intensity Ventures and Foundry Group, where he currently serves as Managing Director.

 While there were several invaluable points for entrepreneurs seeking capital in the interview, I found the following to be most interesting: